reshadman/file-secretary/README.md

 There are integration tests written for this package.
 To run integration tests do as the following:

- 1. Create your `phpunit.xml` file based on the packages's `phpunit.dist.xml`:3

- `cp phpunit.dist.xml phpunit.xml`
+ 1. Create your `phpunit.xml` file based on the packages's `phpunit.dist.xml`: `cp phpunit.dist.xml phpunit.xml`

  2. Fill the phpunit config with your environment variables.
  The package has been tested with **Rackspace** Object storage, to prove the functionality in cloud.
 You can change the `phpunit.xml` file and the configs in `fixtures/config/` to integrate them with your testing environment.